ZongzeChen/Stroke-based-Autoencodes-SAE-/README.md

 ## Acknowledgements

-The detailed codes are based on
+The detailed codes are based on:

 1.Masked Autoencoders Are Scalable Vision Learners  [https://github.com/pengzhiliang/MAE-pytorch](url) (unofficial).